-• Antiepileptics: Patients receiving phenobarbital metabolise metronidazole at a much greater rate than normally, reducing the half-life to approximately 3 hours.
-Metronidazole inhibits metabolism of phenytoin

-(increases plasma-phenytoin concentration).
-Primidone accelerates the metabolism of Metronidazole causing reduced plasma concentrations.
+- Antiepileptics: Patients receiving phenobarbital metabolise metronidazole at a much greater rate than normally, reducing the half-life to approximately 3 hours.
+Metronidazole inhibits metabolism of phenytoin (increases plasma-phenytoin concentration).
+Primidone accelerates the metabolism of Metronidazole causing reduced plasma concentrations. - Cytotoxics: Metronidazole inhibits metabolism of fluorouracil.
+Therefore, increased toxicity of fluorouracil can result. - Ulcer-healing drugs: Cimetidine inhibits the metabolism of metronidazole (increases plasma-metronidazole concentration). - Oestrogens: broad spectrum antibiotics possibly reduce the contraceptive effect.

-- Cytotoxics: Metronidazole inhibits metabolism of fluorouracil.
-Therefore, increased toxicity of fluorouracil can result.
-Plasma levels of busulfan may be increased by metronidazole which may lead to severe busulfan toxicity. - Ulcer-healing drugs: Cimetidine inhibits the metabolism of metronidazole (increases plasma-metronidazole concentration). - Oestrogens: broad spectrum antibiotics possibly reduce the contraceptive effect.
-See local/national guidelines or BNF for specific advice. - Drug-lab modifications: Aspartate amino transferase assays may give spuriously low values in patients taking metronidazole, depending on the method used.
+Drug-lab modifications: Aspartate amino transferase assays may give spuriously low values in patients taking metronidazole, depending on the method used.

-4.6 Fertility, pregnancy and lactation
+4.6 Pregnancy & Lactation

-There is inadequate evidence of the safety of metronidazole in pregnancy but it has been in wide use for many years without apparent ill consequence.
-As with all medicines, metronidazole should not be given during pregnancy or during lactation unless it is considered essential, and in these circumstances the short, highdosage regimens are not recommended.
+As with all medicines, metronidazole should not be given during pregnancy or during lactation unless it is considered essential, and in these circumstances the short, high- dosage regimens are not recommended.